TEAS Requirement Details

 - Free General Biology resource through Khan Academy: Intro to Biology

-When you register for the TEAS, you must provide ATI with information to match your TEAS transcript with your Excelsior College student record.
+When you register for the TEAS, you must provide ATI with information to match your TEAS transcript with your Excelsior University student record.
 Be aware that your TEAS will not be accepted without these two forms of identification:

 - Your date of birth (MM/DD)

 - The same email address you provided to Excelsior University

 - How to Register for and Take the TEAS—IMPORTANT: Make sure your ATI account is registered to Excelsior University